ASHRAE Standing Standard Project Committee 62.1 (SSPC 62.1)

 Ventilation for Acceptable Indoor Air Quality

-ANSI/ASHRAE Standard 62.1-2013 is the latest edition of Standard 62.1.
-The 2013 edition combines Standard 62.1-2010 and the ten approved and published addenda to the 2010 edition, thereby providing an easy-to-use, consolidated standard.
-Specific information on the contents of each addendum and approval dates for each addendum are included in Informative Appendix J.
+The 2016 edition of ANSI/ASHRAE Standard 62.1-2016 combines Standard 62.1-2013 and the fourteen approved and published addenda to the 2013 edition.
+Specific information on the contents of each addendum and approval dates for addenda are included in Informative Appendix K.

-First published in 1973 as Standard 62, Standard 62.1 is now updated on a regular basis using ASHRAE’s continuous maintenance procedures.
-According to these procedures, Standard 62.1 is continuously revised by addenda that are publicly reviewed, approved by ASHRAE and ANSI, and published in a supplement approximately 18 months after each new edition of the standard, or in a new, complete edition of the standard, published every three years.
+First published in 1973 as Standard 62, Standard 62.1 is updated on a regular basis using ASHRAE’s continuous maintenance procedures.
+Addenda are publicly reviewed, approved by ASHRAE and ANSI, and published as a supplement at approximately 18 months.
+The complete collection of addenda to the standard are incorporated into the current edition and published as a new edition every three years.

-Standard 62.1 has undergone some key changes over the years, reflecting the ever-expanding body of knowledge, experience, and research related to ventilation and air quality.
-While the purpose of the standard has remained consistent— to specify minimum ventilation rates and other measures intended to provide indoor air quality that is acceptable to human occupants and that minimizes adverse health effects— the means of achieving this goal have evolved.
+Standard 62.1 has undergone key changes over the years, reflecting the ever-expanding body of knowledge, experience, and research related to ventilation and air quality.
+While the purpose of the standard remains unchanged—to specify mini- mum ventilation rates and other measures intended to provide indoor air quality (IAQ) that is acceptable to human occupants and that minimizes adverse health effects—the means of achieving this goal have evolved.
 In its first edition, the standard adopted a prescriptive approach to ventilation by specifying both minimum and recommended outdoor airflow rates to obtain acceptable indoor air quality for a variety of indoor spaces.
-In its 1981 edition, the standard reduced minimum outdoor airflow rates and introduced an alternative performance-based approach, the Indoor Air Quality Procedure (IAQP), which allowed for the calculation of the amount of outdoor air necessary to maintain the levels of indoor air contaminants below recommended limits.
-Today the standard includes three procedures for ventilation design, the IAQ Procedure, the Ventilation Rate Procedure (VRP), and the Natural Ventilation Procedure.
+In its 1981 edition, the standard reduced minimum outdoor airflow rates and introduced an alternative performance-based approach, the Indoor Air Quality Procedure, which allowed for the calculation of the amount of outdoor air necessary to maintain the levels of indoor air contaminants below recommended limits.
+Today, the standard includes three procedures for ventilation design, the IAQ Procedure, the Ventilation Rate Procedure, and the Natural Ventilation Procedure.

-In its 1989 edition, and in response to a growing number of buildings with apparent indoor air quality problems, the standard increased minimum outdoor airflow rates significantly and introduced a requirement for finding outdoor air intake flow requirements for multiple-zone, recirculating systems.
+In its 1989 edition, in response to a growing number of buildings with apparent indoor air quality problems, the standard increased minimum outdoor airflow rates significantly and introduced a requirement for finding outdoor air intake flow requirements for multiple-zone recirculating systems.